 Career Change Ideas

-Change is possible, whatever age you
+Career change is possible, whatever age you

 Before considering the alternatives open to you, you need to

-take a close look at your present situation and do your own mini career assessment, by asking yourself:
+take a close look at your present situation and do your own mini career assessment, by asking yourself: How did I

 What has kept me in this job?